JoeyNiestroy/Delay-Embeddings-and-ML-Asset-Forecasting/README.md

 The structure shows no obvious signs of patterns, but topological analysis may yield some results (beyond my current knowledge of mathmatics)

 ## Modeling and Results ##
 The target used for forecasting was the asset price 60min from embedding point.
-Test data was the last 40 sequential minutes.
+Training data was 100k sequential samples, test data was the last 40 sequential minutes.
 3 Common ML methods were tested for their application with the embeddings.
 The results are the following

 Model Type    | R^2 on Test Data
 ------------- | -------------